shaikh-nadeem/shaikh-nadeem/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi there, I’m Akshay Shelar
+# 👋 Hi there, I’m Shaikh Nadeem

 #### I'm [Shaikh nadeem](#)!, a Full Stack Web Developer on a mission to solve real-life problems through code.
 I thrive on building projects from scratch, crafting unique solutions that make a positive impact.
 Let's connect and build something amazing together!